-The Company classifies the Private Placement Warrants and the Public Warrants (both defined and discussed in Note 10, "Common Stock and Warrants" and, collectively, the "Warrants") as liabilities.
-At the end of each reporting period, changes in fair value during the period are recognized as change in fair value of warrant liabilities within the condensed consolidated statements of operations and comprehensive loss.
-The Company will continue to adjust the warrant liability for changes in the fair value until the earlier of (a) the exercise or expiration of the Warrants or (b) the redemption of the Warrants, at which time the Warrants will be reclassified to additional paid-in capital.
+The Company classified the Private Placement Warrants and the Public Warrants (both defined and discussed in Note 12, "Common Stock and Warrants" and, collectively, the "Warrants") as liabilities.
+At the end of each reporting period, changes in fair value during the period were recognized as change in fair value of warrant liabilities within the condensed consolidated statements of operations and comprehensive loss.
+The Company adjusted the warrant liability for changes in the fair value until the earlier of (a) the exercise or expiration of the Warrants or (b) the redemption of the Warrants, at which time the Warrants were reclassified to additional paid-in capital.